 Historical Timeline

-The graphic arts program (originally housed in the old technical institute) is established.
+The graphic arts program (originally housed in the old technical institute) was established.

 1974